codekrolik2/VUnion/VUnionCore/src/main/resources/VUnion docs/VUnion operations.md

 TODO: differentiate between minimal diffs (RAM based) and DB-based diffs with redundant version changes.
-TODO: consider an alternative architecture with a single actor with embedded version generator applying updates to DB in ordered way, a flavor of
+TODO: consider an alternative architecture with a single actor with embedded version generator applying updates to DB in ordered way, a flavor of Proxy persistence thread

 VGraph operations